recursion-ninja/subway-virus-transmission/README.md

    - A flag specifying to record the generated target random variable outputs into a `output.csv` file.
      The precence of `record` is interpreted as True and the abcense is interpreted as False.

+ - `<x%>` *Default* `1%`
+   - A flag specifying the number of passengers entering the simulation as contagious.
+     The number provided before the percent sign will be divided by 100.

 ### Example

 ```